University of Kotli

-For the past three decades, the University's School of Administrative Sciences Kotli has had over 3,000 graduates in the field of Business Management, Public Administration, Commerce, Computer Science and Information.
+For the past three decades, the university's School of Administrative Sciences Kotli has had over 3,000 graduates in the fields of business management, public administration, commerce, computer science and information.

 History

-UoK became a University as a result of Presidential Ordinance VIII of 2014.
+UoK became a university as a result of Presidential Ordinance VIII of 2014.Innitiative taken by Pakistan people's party in 2014.
 The change in the status of the school was made in order to offer higher education and research in the Country of Azad Jammu and Kashmir and their surrounding area.

 Organization

-UoK is state university and the President of Azad Jammu & Kashmir State serves as the Chancellor of the University.
-The Vice-Chancellor is the chief executive and manages the university.
+UoK is a state university, and the president of Azad Jammu & Kashmir State serves as the chancellor of the university.
+The vice-chancellor is the chief executive and manages the university.

-Degree Programs
+Degree programs

-The University offers a broad range of bachelor, master and doctoral degree programs in 150+ disciplines such as architecture Commerce, Accounting, Business Administration, Banking and Finance, Business and IT, Computer Science, Economics, Education, Electrical Engineering, Aviation, Management, Supply Chain, Textile Engineering, Industrial Engineering, Information Systems, Linguistics, Media and Communication, Agri-business, School Management, Social Sciences, Educational Leadership Management, Law, English Language Teaching, and many more and these are the details :
+The university offers a broad range of bachelor's, master's and doctoral degree programs in 150+ disciplines such as architecture commerce, accounting, business administration, banking and finance, business and it, computer science, economics, education, electrical engineering, aviation, management, supply chain, textile engineering, industrial engineering, information systems, linguistics, media and communication, agri-business, school management, social sciences, educational leadership management, law, English language teaching, and many more and these are the details: